vikashplus/robohive/robohive/logger/README.md

 ### 1. Record rollouts
 Record grouped datasets as they are generated
 ```
-from mj_envs.logger.grouped_datasets import Trace as Trace
+from robohive.logger.grouped_datasets import Trace as Trace
 import numpy as np

 # create logger